 Isle of Wight (click on photograph to bring up bigger/better version).

 bonchurch On Bonchurch Village Rd., Bonchurch.
-This very smart "lift and force" pump mounted on a plank had a dual purpose - to supply water externally via the stopcock or internally to the house via the delivery pipe.
+This very smart lift and force pump mounted on a plank had a dual purpose - to supply water externally via the draw-off cock or internally to the house via the delivery pipe.
 Maybe there was a cistern inside?
-I really don't know what the funnel-like attachment is for, on top of the working barrel - perhaps for priming the pump?
+I really don't know what the funnel-like attachment is for, on top of the barrel - perhaps for priming the pump?
 But it seems to have what might be a bleed valve on its underside, although in the strangest of places if it is.

 Markings: None seen at a distance.